amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 - we added that button as trailing item in the navigation bar.

 Before proceeding to the next steps, **build** (&#8984;B) the project to ensure there is no compilation error.

+## Summary

+The list of all changes we made to the code is visible in [this commit](https://github.com/sebsto/amplify-ios-workshop/commit/5c2813864e6824fec55953bb40a848cd87fb7f9c).